Harnessing Inexactness

 -

-Evaluation: oral presentation on a selected research article + bonus points for optional practical home exercises between lectures.
+Evaluation: oral presentation on a selected research article or practical python project, and practical home exercises between lectures (5 required).

 -